briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

-2. _(b)_ The Director of Finance shall recommend, and Council, by ordinance, shall designate one or more eligible depositories as the depository or depositories of the Municipality’s active deposits and as the institution or institutions through or from which the Municipality may purchase investments in accordance with Section 125.08.
+2. _(b)_ The Director of Finance shall recommend, and Council, by ordinance, shall designate one or more eligible depositories as the depository or depositories of the Municipality's active deposits and as the institution or institutions through or from which the Municipality may purchase investments in accordance with Section 125.08.
 When more than one eligible depository is designated, the active deposits shall be allocated among the eligible